Joel-Raju/joel-raju.github.io/content/posts/2020-02-10---Use-React-Hook-and-Context-to-build-Redux.md

 ## Conclusion

 The state management utility we created in this article shows what's possible with React Hooks & Context API.
-This approach is best suited for medium-sized apps that needs a global state container like Redux but doesn't need all the bells and whistles like middlewares, debugging extensions etc.
-For complex apps I still use Redux and you should try it too.
+This approach is best suited for small to medium-sized apps that needs a global state container like Redux but doesn't need all the bells and whistles like middlewares, debugging extensions etc. For complex apps I still use Redux and you should try it too.